top of page

 The Engeman Theatre’s Clue Is The Perfect Campy Whodunit

-The Engeman Theatre in Northport ushers in all the tricks and treats of this Halloween season with the hilarious murder mystery, Clue.
+The Engeman Theater in Northport ushers in all the tricks and treats of this Halloween season with the hilarious murder mystery, Clue.
 Hilarious murder mystery may seem like an oxymoron, but in the case of Clue, you get side-splitting laughter immersed in murder most fowl.

 The play, Clue, was adapted from the 1985 cult film of the same name, based on the popular Hasbro board game conceived in 1949.
 The movie featured a stellar cast starring Tim Curry, Madeline Kahn, Christopher Lloyd, Leslie Ann Warren, Martin Mull, Eileen Brennan and Michael McKean.